ProView – Orange Mud Endurance Pack V2.0

 About the Gear Tester

-Bethany has been working as an outdoor educator/trip leader for two years since graduating from CSU in 2017.
-Bethany’s passion for experiential learning was sparked after she embarked on a 30-day NOLS outdoor educator course in the Wind River Range in Wyoming after she graduated college.
+Bethany worked as an outdoor educator/trip leader for three years after graduating from CSU in 2017.
+Bethany’s passion for experiential learning was sparked after she embarked on a 30 day NOLS outdoor educator course in the Winds after she graduated college.
 Since then her outdoor job pursuits have taken her to California, Wyoming, Tanzania/Mount Kilimanjaro, Hong Kong, Montana, Idaho, and Colorado.
-She is now living in Park City, Utah with her friends where she works for backcountry.com as a Gearhead and snowboards every chance she can get.
+She is now living in Park City, UT with her friends where she is a full time nursing student and ski bum.
+When she’s not drinking coffee or eating a breakfast burrito, you can find her snowboarding, backpacking, mountain biking, rock climbing, and trail running in her mountainous backyard.
 You can connect with her on instagram at @adventuresof_b.